valkey-io/valkey-doc/topics/performance-on-cpu.md

 Valkey Modules) requires stack traces to be available to tracers, which you may need to fix first.

-By default, Valkey is compiled with the `-O3` optimization flag, which enables a high level of compiler optimizations that aim to maximize runtime performance.
+By default, Valkey is compiled with the `-O3` optimization flag (which we intent to keep during profiling).
+This means that compiler optimizations are enabled which significantly enhance the performance.
-These optimizations can significantly enhance performance.
 Valkey is also compiled with the `-fno-omit-frame-pointer` flag by default, ensuring that the frame pointer is preserved across function calls.
 This combination allows for precise stack walking and call stack tracing, which is essential for accurate profiling and debugging.
 Keeping the frame pointer intact helps profiling tools like `perf`, `gdb`, and others correctly attribute on-CPU time to deeper call stack frames, leading to more reliable insights into performance bottlenecks and hotspots.
 This setup strikes a balance between maintaining a highly optimized executable and ensuring that profiling and tracing tools provide accurate and actionable data.

 It's important that you ensure that:
-- debug information is present: compile option `-g`
-- frame pointer register is present: `-fno-omit-frame-pointer`
 - we still run with optimizations to get an accurate representation of production run times, meaning we will keep: `-O3`

 You can do it as follows within valkey main repo: